 What are we dealing with here?

-Roosevelt Island transit choices jumped into focus again, last week, as the MTA threatened to gut bus service.
-And follow up with mangling a subway shutdown.
+Roosevelt Island transit choices jumped into focus again, last winter, when the MTA threatened to gut bus service.
+And followed up with mangling a subway shutdown.
 Then, the pandemic threw it all out of sync, but as we ramp back to normal, here’s current overview.

 By David Stone

-It should come as no surprise to anyone that Roosevelt Island’s transit needs are unique.
+It should come as no surprise to anyone that Roosevelt Island‘s transit needs are unique.
 We can’t walk to needed services, jobs or events.
-We need special consideration.
+We need special consideration and always have.
 It’s obvious…

 And that’s what makes it so surprising when we don’t get it.

 Option #1: NYC Subway